mukerjee/etalon/README.md

 Etalon emulates a datacenter by running multiple virtual hosts ("vhosts"; Docker containers) on different physical machines.
-Physical machines represent datacenter "racks" in Etalon. vhosts on the same physical machine connect to a virtualized switch (macvlan via docker), using ```tc``` to limit vhost link bandwidth (similar to a host to ToR link in a real datacenter).
+Physical machines represent datacenter "racks" in Etalon. vhosts on the same physical machine connect to the physical NIC using a virtualized switch (macvlan via docker), using ```tc``` to limit vhost link bandwidth (similar to a host to ToR link in a real datacenter).

 A separate physical machine emulates the reconfigurable switch in Etalon.
 It does this using a software switch (Click).
 Within the software switch, we